ibm-cloud-docs/account/usage-report.md

 | Created Time     | Timestamp at which the CSV report was generated |
 | Version          | The version number of the account instance CSV  |
 {: class="simple-tab-table"}
-{: caption="Account instance CSV header titles and descriptions for account metadata" caption-side="bottom"}
+{: caption="Table 7.
+Account instance CSV header titles and descriptions for account metadata" caption-side="bottom"}
 {: tab-group="account-instance-1-1"}
 {: #account-owner-id-instance-1-1}
 {: tab-title="Account Metadata"}